OrchardCMS/OrchardCore/src/docs/glossary/README.md

 They are grouped by roles: User, Theme designer, Administrator.

-## User
+## Authenticated users

 ### Content Item

-A content item is a single piece of content, often associated with a single URL (address) on the site.
-Examples of content items are pages, blog posts or products.
+A single document containing some content of a specific content type, that can be versioned and localized.
+Examples of content items are pages, blog posts and products.
+They are often associated with a unique URL (address) on the site.

+### Content Item Version

+A single document that represent a specific version of a content item.
+These can be draft, published, or pasts versions

 ### Content Type

-Content items are instances of content types.
-Said differently, content types are classes of content items.
+Define the list of Content Parts and Content Fields a content item can be made of.
+An analogy is to compare them to classes, whose instances are the content items.

 ### Content Part

 Content parts are atoms of content that are enough to build a specific coherent behavior and that can be reused across content types.
-There can be only one part of the same kind by content type.
 See [Content Parts](../reference/modules/ContentParts)

-### Display type

-A way to specify in which context a content is rendered (ex: Details, Summary, SummaryAdmin).
-A content can be displayed differently depending on which Display type is rendered.

 ### Content Field

-A content field extends a content type with a simple piece.
-There can be multiple fields of the same kind attached to a content type.
+A content field extends a content type with a named piece of data.
+There can be multiple fields of the same kind attached to a content type or a content part.
+For instance __Description__ could be a field defined on a __Product__ content type.
 See [Content Fields](../reference/modules/ContentFields)

+### Display Type

+A way to specify in which context a content element is rendered (ex: Details, Summary, SummaryAdmin).
+A template can be defined for each display type.

 ### Field Editor